Ark. Police to Receive $150k in Past Wages

 (Source: U.S. Department of Labor)

-If something similar has happened to you, contact Phillips Law Group by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+If something similar has happened to you, contact an employment lawyer at Phillips Law Group by calling 1-800-706-3000 .
+Free consultation by phone.
+No fees to start your case and no fees unless we win.